pukarplayz/PukarPlayz/README.md

 ## 📁 Major Projects

 ### 💻 [BerryMC](https://pukarplayz.carrd.co)
-A detailed Minecraft Network with PvP, Lifesteal, BedWars, economy features (shops, banks), and high-level configuration systems.
+A detailed Minecraft Network with PvP, Lifesteal, BedWars, economy features (shops, banks), and high-level configuration systems.  \n
 **Status:** ❌ Closed – Showcased in Resume

 ### 🎨 [Sponcy](https://sponcy.in/)
-Sponsership Agency That Connecting creators and brands to form authentic partnerships that drive growth and engagement in the digital landscape.
+Sponsership Agency That Connecting creators and brands to form authentic partnerships that drive growth and engagement in the digital landscape.\n
 **Status:** ✅ **Operational**(2024-2025)

 ### 🎨 [KolaEdit](https://kolaedit.com/)
 A Professional video editing services that elevate your content and captivate your audience.
-From raw footage to cinematic masterpieces.
+From raw footage to cinematic masterpieces.\n
 **Status:** ✅ **Operational**(2024-2025)

 ### 🎐 [Discord Bots](https://sterixbot.xyz/)
-Created Automated Discord Bots With Custom Commands, Custom events and More..!
-**Status:** ✅ **Operational**(2024-2025)
+Created Automated Discord Bots With Custom Commands, Custom events and More..!\n **Status:** ✅ **Operational**(2024-2025)

 ### 🎨 [Solovent](https://discord.gg/E5j3WvtdxS)
 Subscription-based creative agency for thumbnails, video editing, and bot/server development.
-Built with a full Discord-based workflow and automated backend.
+Built with a full Discord-based workflow and automated backend.  \n
 **Status:** ❌ Closed

 ### 🤖 [Sterix](https://sterixbot.xyz/)